Jzy-coder/Software-Engineering_Group25/README.md

 - Chart visualization

 ### 6.Personal Finacial AI Assistant
-- AI Chat Interface
+- AI chat interface
-- Personal Choice Of Different Kinds AI Styles
+- Personal choice of different kinds AI styles
-- Generating Personal Finacial Plans
+- Generating personal finacial plans
-- Clear The Chat Interface And Start A New One
+- Clear the chat interface and start a new one

 ### 7. Dashboard
 - Welcome screen with daily summary